XIMDEX/structured-data/doc/guide.md

 }
 ```

-Like in the creation operation, it's possible to send a list schemas to change the properties schema inheritance.
-This argument is optional, but if it's used, the relation with any schemas previously associated will be removed and replaced with the given ones.
+Like in the creation operation, it's possible to send a list of schemas to change the properties schema inheritance.
+This argument is optional, but if it's used, the relationship with any schemas previously associated will be removed and replaced with the given ones.
 For example:

 > [PATCH] http://localhost/api/v1/schema/1